German intel: AfD taken over by extremist factions – DW – 07/31/2023

 Nazi echoes

-Several anti-European Union soundbites from the AfD conference appeared in the German media at the weekend that observers described as extremist.
-Björn Höcke, who heads the party in the state of Thuringia, told public broadcaster Phoenix on Sunday, "This EU must die, so the true Europe may live."
+Several anti-EU soundbites from the AfD conference appeared in the German media at the weekend.
+Björn Höcke, who heads the party in the state of Thuringia, told the public broadcaster Phoenix on Sunday that "this EU must die, so the true Europe may live."

-Maximilian Krah, the 46-year-old the AfD picked as its leading candidate in next year's European election, himself said that he would like to reduce the European Commission by 80%.
+Maximilian Krah, the 46-year-old the AfD picked as its leading candidate in the 2024 EU elections, himself said he would like to reduce the European Commission by 80%.

-Asked about extremists in her party, prominent AfD figure Beatrix von Storch told DW's Thomas Sparrow, "I'm not saying we don't have any kind of problems.
-No one is saying that.
-Not even the board of the party. … But it's not like this is the problem of the AfD.
-The problem of Germany is that we need different direction for our policy to go towards."
+Asked about extremists in her party, prominent AfD figure Beatrix von Storch told DW's Thomas Sparrow: "I'm not saying we don't have any kind of problems.
+No one is saying that not even the board of the party. … But it's not like this is the problem of the AfD.
+The problem of Germany is that we need a different direction for our policy to go towards."

-The BfV is charged with tracking extremist groups in Germany and assessing what threat they pose to the country's democratic order set out in the German constitution, or Basic Law.
-The agency currently categorizes the AfD as a "suspicious case," meaning they keep the party under certain surveillance measures.
+The BfV is charged with tracking extremist groups in Germany and assessing what threat they pose to the country's democratic order, set out in the German constitution, or Basic Law.
+The agency currently categorizes the AfD as a "suspicious case," meaning that it maintains the party under certain surveillance measures.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing.